Lytton Homes For Sale

 0 baths

-Great building lot untouched by fires, in the re-growing village of Lytton, close to the Cascades with stunning views!
-Build your dream home in a lovely neighborhood.
-Services at lot line, zoned R1. (id:27476)
+Only a 3 hour drive from Vancouver, this great building lot is untouched by fires, in the re-growing village of Lytton.
+It's close to the Cascades with stunning views!
+Build your dream home in a lovely neighborhood, at a fraction of the price of other areas of BC.
+Close to amazing fishing,

 Lisa Moonie,Royal Lepage Westwin Realty